I. THE PROPERTY TAX:

 Another tax relief program is the Homestead Tax Credit.
-First enacted in 1977, the program has since been amended so that homeowners may be eligible for a State tax credit if the assessment of their owner-occupied principal residence increased more than 10% over the prior year.
+First enacted in 1977, the program has since been amended so that homeowners may be eligible for a state tax credit if the assessment of their owner-occupied principal residence increased more than 10% over the prior year.
 State law requires that county and municipal governments set a Homestead Credit Percentage between 0% and 10% for purposes of local property taxation.
-Beginning in 2008, homeowners are required to submit a one-time tax credit application that is included in that year’s Assessment Notice sent to one-third of the property owners.
+Beginning in 2008, homeowners are required to submit a one-time tax credit application.

 PROPERTY TAX DEFERRAL

 This program allows property owners, age 65 or older, to elect to defer the increase in their property tax bill.
 Each local government must first adopt the program.
 The local government then has the authority under state law to impose income restrictions and interest rate amounts.
 The deferred taxes become a lien on the property and must be repaid when the property is transferred.
 Montgomery County makes this deferral program available to homeowners of all ages who meet certain residency and income requirements.